Skip to content Accessibility statement

 Module aims

 This module will equip you with skills required for the effective study of psychology.
-Some of these skills are practical ones, such as computer skills and presenting results of experiments, whilst others are more conceptual, for example on how best to structure an essay or to critique a scientific paper.
-The later part of this module provides an introduction to experimental design, data and statistics in psychology.
+Some of these skills are practical ones, such as computer skills, statistical analysis, and presenting results of experiments, whilst others are more conceptual, for example designing high quality studies, interpreting statistical findings, and critically evaluating conclusions of studies you conduct, or those conducted by others. r.
 Students will gain theoretical understanding of basic statistical concepts and tests as well as experience using statistical packages.

 Module learning outcomes

-- show proficiency in using excel or SPSS to compute: summary statistics; z-scores; chi square; binomial tests; parametric and non-parametric comparisons of two means (between and within subjects).
+• Show proficiency in using a statistical package to compute: summary statistics; z-scores; chi square; binomial tests; parametric and non-parametric comparisons of two means (between and within subjects) and correlations

 Module content